marijnh/Eloquent-JavaScript/20_node.md

 To avoid such problems, `urlPath` uses the `resolve` function from the `path` module, which resolves relative paths.
 It then verifies that the result is _below_ the working directory.
-The `process.cwd` function (where "cwd" stands for "current working directory") can be used to find this working directory.
+The `process.cwd` function (where `cwd` stands for "current working directory") can be used to find this working directory.
 The `sep` variable from the `path` package is the system's path separator—a backslash on Windows and a forward slash on most other systems.
 When the path doesn't start